adichiru/cloudformation-ansible-PoC/README.md

 6. Create an 1GB EBS volume.
 7. Mount the EBS volume on the EBS instance.

-Ansible takes care of configuration of the services/software:
+Ansible takes care of configuring the services/software:
 1. Setup Ansible with the above Instance in the inventory
 2. Configure it with the SSH key to have access to the linux OS